rionix/LocalizationUE4/README.md

 This program can export to Microsoft Excel as a single worksheet document.
 How to import and export localization with this program:

 - Open `*.manifest` file.
-- Press `File -> Export`.
-The program will open Excel and start exporting to it.
-It can take some time.
+- Press `File -> Export...` and program will create Excel file.
 - You will get a document similar to this:
     ![Excel](ReadmeImages/Excel.png "Excel Document")
 - Untranslated cells will be red.
 This will allow the translator to find them quickly.